klepsydra-technologies/kpsr-tutorial/README.md

 * -DCMAKE_PREFIX_PATH Klepsydra SDK installation location (`/usr/local` by default), same as -DCMAKE_INSTALL_PREFIX when building kpsr-core
 * -DKPSR_INSTALL_PATH to specify where kpsr-tutorial binaries should be installed (`/opt/klepsydra` by default)
-* -DKPSR_WITH_DDS for building the DDS version of the tutorial

 The examples binaries, such as `kpsr_tutorial_chapter1_1`, are located at `build/bin/`